 \subsection{Mobile Manipulation}

 Mobile manipulation is extensively explored across various domains in recent years.
 Notably, Chitta et al. \cite{Chitta_Jones_Ciocarlie_Hsiao_2012} utilize visual, tactile, and proprioceptive sensor data to execute pick-and-place tasks with the PR2 robot.
 In addition, HERB \cite{Srinivasa_Ferguson_Helfrich_Berenson_Collet_Diankov_Gallagher_Hollinger_Kuffner_Weghe_2010} enables a robotic agent to identify grasping targets and navigate through complex environments.
-These contributions lay the foundation for mobile manipulation, emphasizing the segmentation of manipulation and navigation tasks.
+These contributions lay the foundation for mobile manipulation by emphasizing the segmentation of moving and manipulation tasks.
 However, this partitioning in the planning domain is inherently artificial and introduces unnecessary complexity into the planning space.

 To address the challenge of whole-body control in mobile grasping, Haviland et al. \cite{haviland2022holistic} adapt NEO \cite{neo} from stationary to mobile manipulators, proposing a novel taskable reactive mobile manipulation system.
 They treat the arm and base degrees of freedom as a unified structure, significantly enhancing the speed and fluidity of motion.